Effective Number Theory: Counting the Identities of a Quantum State: Effective Number Theory

 \subsection{Separability}

-We now focus on demonstrating the results that will ultimately clarify the structure of effective co-numbers, and thus of effective numbers.
-The main conclusion will be that all co-ENFs are of {\em additively separable} form, such as the one exhibited by the family of functions $\F_{(\alpha)}$.
+We now focus on demonstrating the results that will ultimately clarify the content of set $\Fs$ and thus of set $\Nmaps$.
+The main conclusion of the analysis here is that all co-ENFs are of an {\em additively separable} form, such as the one exhibited by the family of functions $\F_{(\alpha)}$.
 The property of additive separability is defined as follows.\footnote{Unless stated otherwise, referencing ``function'' {\em in this section} applies to both real and complex-valued function, and referencing ``number'' applies to both real and complex options. }

 \begin{definition}\mylabel{df:separable} Additively separable function $\H$ on $\Ps$ is one that can be expressed as \dsskip

 where $\h(\p)$ is some function defined on $[0,\infty)$.
 Function $\h(\p)$ is called a generating function of $\H[\P]$. \end{definition}